xindizhang/BCB420.2019.CORUM_old/README.md

 ## 3 Data download and cleanup

-To download the source data from STRING ... :
+To download the source data from CORUM:

 1. Navigate to the [**CORUM** database](https://mips.helmholtz-muenchen.de/corum/#) and follow the link to the [download section](https://mips.helmholtz-muenchen.de/corum/#download).
 2. Choose the type of complex data you wnat to download